retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 <img alt="R;N encoded email" src="res/R;N-encoded-email.png">

-<p>They are encoded in UTF-7 - a format to be used for... _emails_.
+<p>They are encoded in UTF-7 - a format to be used for... <em>emails</em>.
 You may find the exact text in some server or channel, maybe even get it yourself from the script.
 I unfortunately don't know where I can find it.
 At any rate, I can provide the decoded version, which consists of three sentences:</p>

 <ol>
 <li>(EY CAN YOU HEAR ME $O YOU HEAR MY VOICE</li>